DeepSpectrum/DeepSpectrum/README.md

 **(c) 2017-2018 Shahin Amiriparian, Maurice Gerczuk, Sandra Ottl, Björn Schuller: Universität Augsburg** Published under GPLv3, see the LICENSE.md file for details.

-Please direct any questions or requests to Shahin Amiriparian (shahin.amiriparian at tum.de) or Maurice Gercuk (gerczuk at fim.uni-passau.de).
+Please direct any questions or requests to Shahin Amiriparian (shahin.amiriparian at tum.de) or Maurice Gercuk (maurice.gerczuk at informatik.uni-augsburg.de).

 # Citing
 If you use DeepSpectrum or any code from DeepSpectrum in your research work, you are kindly asked to acknowledge the use of DeepSpectrum in your publications.